-Some nonbinary folks may consider themselves transgender, but some may not.
+Some nonbinary folks may consider themselves transgender, and others may not.

 Gender stereotypes are qualities many in society attribute to one gender or another.
 Examples include that boys don’t cry and girls play with dolls.
 Like all stereotypes, people do not necessarily follow the stereotype.